ksu-is/Discord-Study-Bot/roadmap.md

 - [x] Get and Run code for porject

 # Sprint 2
-- [ ] Establish Roadmap
+- [x] Establish Roadmap
-- [ ] Atleast 6 commits to repository -- curently 1
+- [x] Atleast 6 commits to repository -- curently 6
-- [ ] Add useful comments to comits.
+- [x] Add useful comments to comits.
-- [ ] Implement ability to change download quality
+- [x] Implement ability to start a study session

 # Sprint 3
-- [ ] Implement ability to give file a custom name
+- [ ] Implement ability to send formulas
 - [ ] Add more commits and keep coding
-- [ ] Create PowerPoint slide for marketing the project
+- [x] Create PowerPoint slide for marketing the project

 # Present
 - [ ] Schedule a presenting time